mvpossum/bocalabels/README.md

 This small script generates a pdf ready to print, containing the credentials of the teams to log in to the Boca system ( https://github.com/cassiopc/boca ).
 It is useful when holding competition with this system.
+You can see an example of the output in example.pdf.

 # Usage
 1. First, log in to icpc.baylor.edu using the organizer account of the contest.